chrisfrohmaier/California/README.md

 - Do we want many more columns in this table with the matched candidate info?

 #Match Analysis
 We matched the subtraction candidates and the fakes.
-We found that all the candidates fell within 1" of the position the fake was inserted into (when scaled by the seeing)
+We found that all the candidates fell within 1" of the position the fake was inserted at (when scaled by the seeing).
 ![ScreenShot](https://dl.dropboxusercontent.com/u/37570643/Both_Separation_Histogram.jpg)
 >Left: Distribution of the candidate/fake separation.
 Right: The Magnitude difference between the fake and matching candidate against the fake's magnitude.
 Note the offset anf the scatter.

+##Problem with the Magnitude Differences
+From the right panel of the above figure it is clear there is a constant offset and a large random scatter in the magnitude difference.
+The expected behaviour would be for a small scatter around y=0 for the brighter object with an increasing scatter as we go to fainter magnitudes.

+###Possible Solution
+The magnitudes for the subtraction are calculated from the zeropoint of the reference.
+However, I did not know these zeropoints when i was calculating the fake magnitudes.
+Therefore my magnitudes need to be corrected.
+An extra column will be added to the database with the corrected fake magnitudes.
+These changes won't be huge and we will still have enough object in the magnitude bins.

+####Zeropoint Explanation
+The `ref` has a zeropoint
+The `new` has a zeropoint
+These zeropoints differ by a factor (given in the subtraction table/database) The zeropoints for the subtraction are resolved with this correction factor as follows:
+$$
+Zp_{sub}=Zp_{ref} + 2.5 log_{10}(factor)
+$$